 When adjudicators have sufficient information to make a clearance decision, they can either grant the clearance or write an SOR explaining why granting a clearance is not “clearly consistent with the interests of national security.”
 The SOR must provide “as comprehensive and detailed a written explanation of the basis for that conclusion as the national security interest of the United States and other applicable law permit.”
 Once the SOR is completed, it’s sent to the Defense Office of Hearings and Appeals (DOHA) for review and approval, before it’s sent to the applicant.

-Once you’ve received an SOR, you are required to submit a written response to the SOR within 20 days of the date you receive it.
+After receiving a SOR, government contractors are required to submit a written response to the SOR within 20 days of the date received.
 Failure to do so will result in your clearance being denied or revoked without further consideration.
 If you need extra time to write your SOR response or collect documents to support it, it’s usually possible to request and obtain a 20-day extension.
 Longer extensions require strong justification.
 The SOR cover letter will list a DoD CAF email address where you can send your request for an extension.

 The SOR will quote each applicable security concern as listed in the Adjudicative Guidelines.
 Below each concern will appear one or more subparagraphs with allegations of specific potentially disqualifying incidents or conditions drawn from your investigative file.
 The SOR cover letter instructs you to answer each subparagraph by stating, “I admit” or “I deny.”
 The instructions go on to say, “You also may provide additional information that explains, refutes, extenuates, or mitigates the [allegations].”
 In reality, failure to provide “additional information” will eliminate any possibility of having your case favorably resolved at this stage.